syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 !!
 DH Group 2 is not supported anymore.
 !!
 API requests to setup policies using DH Group 2 will be rejected.

-See our terraform examples on GitHub [for an example how to connect two regions using VPNaaS](https://github.com/syseleven/terraform-examples/tree/master/vpnaas).
+See our Terraform examples on GitHub [for an example how to connect two regions using VPNaaS](https://github.com/syseleven/terraform-examples/tree/master/vpnaas).

 ### Known interoperability issues